appyay/appyay-management-js/README.md

-# Appyay.js
+# Appyay Management Javascript SDK

-Client Javascript library for Appyay Content Management API.
+Client Javascript library (node and browser) for Appyay Content Management API.

 ## Usage
 Not yet on NPM